Harry Bridges: Legal battles

 In mid-July 1939, hearings took place at the Angel Island Immigration Station to deport Bridges.
 Government witnesses included Major Lawrence Milner and ex-communist official John Lewis Leech.
-While Leech held fast to his testimony, Milner confessed to perjury, for which the Bridges defense team demanded indictment, although there is no evidence Milner was ever indicted.
+While Leech held fast to his testimony, Milner confessed to perjury, for which the Bridges defense team, led by Carol Weiss King, demanded indictment, although there is no evidence Milner was ever indicted.

 The hearings found Bridges did not qualify for deportation because he was not currently — as the Alien Act of 1918 required — a member of or affiliated with an organization that advocated the overthrow of the government.
 The Smith Act of 1940 was written so federal authorities could deport Bridges.
 It allowed deportation of an alien who was a member or affiliated "at any time" since arriving in the U.S. with such an organization advocating overthrow of the government.
 A second round of deportation hearings ended after ten weeks in June 1941.
 In September 1941, the special examiner who led the hearings recommended deportation, but the Board of Immigration Appeals (BIA) reversed that order after finding the government's two key witnesses to be unreliable.

 In May 1942, though the Roosevelt administration was now putting its anti-Communist activities on hold in the interest of furthering the Soviet-American alliance, Attorney General Biddle overruled the BIA and ordered Bridges deported at once.
 Bridges appealed and lost in District Court and the Court of Appeals.
 But the U.S. Supreme Court overruled deportation, holding 5–3 on June 18, 1945, in Bridges v.
 Wixon, that the government had not proven Bridges was affiliated with the CPUSA.
 The Supreme Court interpreted "affiliation" to mean "less than membership but more than sympathy, and a working alliance to bring to fruition the proscribed program of a proscribed organization, as distinguished from mere co-operation with a proscribed organization in lawful activities".

 Bridges became a naturalized U.S. citizen in 1945.
 With the persistent goal of deportation, the federal government tried Bridges in 1948 for fraud and perjury, specifically, for denying when applying for naturalization that he had ever been a member of the Communist Party.
 The jury convicted Bridges and two co-defendants.
 He was sentenced to five years in prison and his citizenship was revoked.
 The Supreme Court in a 5-3 decision overturned the conviction in 1953 because the indictment on fraud and perjury charges did not occur within the three years set by the statute of limitations.
 The government dropped the criminal charges and pursued a case in civil court in June and July 1955, hoping to overturn Bridges' naturalization because it had been obtained by fraud.
 The trial judge ruled in Bridges' favor and the government did not appeal.